rvp-group/mad-icp/README.md

 Our pipeline is `anytime realtime`!
 You can play with parameters `num_keyframes` and `num_cores` and, if you have enough _computation capacity_, we suggest increasing these (we run demo/experiments with `num_keyframes=16` and `num_cores=16`).

+## Data associtation and registration tools
+If you want to use our MAD-tree to perform nearest neighbor or use MAD-ICP to perform registration between two point clouds, <b>[here few easy examples](https://github.com/rvp-group/mad-icp/tree/main/mad_icp/apps/utils/tools/README.md)</b>.

 ____________________________________________________________________

 # Building from source